How traffic tickets can lead to license suspension under Vermont’s demerit point system.

 Like most states, Vermont has a point system to identify drivers who get lots of tickets.
-Most traffic violation convictions are assigned a point value and remain on a driver's record for several years.
-A driver who accumulates too many points will face license suspension.
+This article explains how Vermont's point system works and the consequences you'll face for racking up too many points.

 The Vermont Department of Motor Vehicles receives notice of and records all traffic violation convictions that occur in the state.
 The following list indicates the number of points for various violations.